Fishstores.org

 Enter your target depth.
 Planted tanks need 2-3 inches front, 3-4 inches back.
 Fish-only tanks can use 1-2 inches.

-Calculate Amount
+Calculate amount

 Get results in pounds and kilograms.
 The calculator accounts for substrate density differences.